 In the last couple of articles, we looked at what makes up expensive and cheap home security systems, and what you can expect from them in general.
 While there are many options to choose from, a homeowner can do quite a few things to strengthen defense perimeters without all the technological jargon.
+These top 10 home security tips are simple thing you can do to improve the security of your home.

-In this article, I want to look at the top 10 home security tips you can do to improve the security of your home, with little to no cost!
 Some of this may seem obvious, but building natural deterrents in your home and daily routine is an essential building block in fortifying your home.

 Top 10 Home Security Tips – It May Surprise You